Talk About Perfection - Truth in Love Ministry

 Perfection remains a common topic in Mormonism.
 Mormons are regularly exhorted to work on becoming perfect.
 Matthew 5:48 is still frequently quoted.
 It, however, is usually described as a process; people will become perfect eventually.

-The approach which follows is spelled out in more detail in chapters eight and nine of Speaking the Truth in Love to Mormons.
+The approach that follows is spelled out in more detail in chapters eight and nine of Speaking the Truth in Love to Mormons.
 It is also used in detail on beyeperfect.org.
-We suggest you check those two resources for more in-depth treatment.
+We suggest you check those two resources for a more in-depth treatment.

 Use Matthew 5:48 to show them their sin